By John Salak –

 “Habitual tea consumption is associated with lower risks of cardiovascular disease and all-cause death,” explained Dr. Xinyan Wang, a member of the Chinese Academy of Medical Sciences and the first author of the study.
 “The favorable health effects are the most robust for green tea and for long-term habitual tea drinkers,” he added.

 But how much longer and better could the lives of tea drinkers be?
-The Chinese study, which compared tea drinkers to non-drinkers, said consuming teas could add at least one to two years to a person’s life, while reducing the risk of stroke by 20 percent and heart disease by 22 percent or more depending on their level of consumption.
+The Chinese study, which compared tea drinkers to non-drinkers, said consuming teas could add at least one to two years to a person’s life while reducing the risk of stroke by 20 percent and heart disease by 22 percent or more depending on their level of consumption.

-“Our results offer the first evidence of positive contribution of tea drinking to brain structure and suggest that drinking tea regularly has a protective effect against age-related decline in brain organization,” reported Assistant Professor Feng Lei, the study’s team leader and a member of the university’s Department of Psychological Medicine.
+“Our results offer the first evidence of the positive contribution of tea drinking to brain structure and suggest that drinking tea regularly has a protective effect against age-related decline in brain organization,” reported Assistant Professor Feng Lei, the study’s team leader and a member of the university’s Department of Psychological Medicine.

 This recent study follows early research in 2017 by Feng that revealed regular tea consumption helps improve a person’s mood and fights cardiovascular disease.
 That work also indicated that tea can reduce the risk of cognitive decline in those over 60 by as much as 50 percent.